cyclone in india

 3. Property Damage: 2,460 houses were damaged, and 190 were destroyed, leaving many without homes.

-4. Humanitarian Impact: The cyclone disrupted the lives of many people, making families move from their homes and requiring quick help to support those in need.
+4. Humanitarian Impact: The cyclone disrupted many people’s lives, making families move from their homes and requiring quick help to support those in need.

 Cyclone Biparjoy serves as a stark reminder of the significant weather-related challenges faced by coastal regions in India.
 Cyclone in India, Timely and accurate forecasting and preparedness measures are crucial in minimizing the impact of such cyclonic events and safeguarding the lives and property of affected communities.